 Comprehensive business-to-consumer market data including company profiles, product/brand information with investment reports, rankings and market-share data.

-Spring has finally arrived and it's time to start discovering the museums and other activities around the state of Michigan.
-Just go online and print off free or discounted passes to over 60 arts and cultural organizations around the state, including the Howell Nature Center, Castle Museum, Meadowbrook Hall and many others.
-For more information on these programs, please visit our Michigan Activity Passes page.
-For a quicking listing of the places included for 2014, see the new brochure!
+It's almost summer vacation season and time to start discovering the museums and other activities around the state of Michigan.
+Just go online and print off free or discounted passes to over 109 arts and cultural organizations around the state participating in 2014, including Greenmead Historical Park in Livonia, Chippewa Nature Center in Midland , University of Michigan Museum of Natural History, Waterford Historic Village and many others.
+For more information on the MAP program, the MI Big Green Gym, and Tickets & More, please visit our Michigan Activity Passes page.
+For a quick listing of the places included in MAP for 2014, see the new brochure!

 Need to brush up on your computer skills or prepare for college entrance exams?
 Are you curious about digital photography, planting a vegetable garden or starting your genealogy?
 Is real estate investing or book publishing a dream you've wanted to pursue?
 Then take two hours a week and try some Gale Courses (formerlyLearn4Life) classes in these and many other subject areas!
 The Library now offers over 325 different courses.
 Take each class entirely over the Internet whenever you want -whether from work, home, school, or elsewhere...24/7, 365 days a year!
 Courses run for six weeks and new sessions begin monthly.
 Best of all, they are free to Plymouth residents!